Werpherp/PCLU/README.md

 # PCLU
-Hey, if you're reading this, then you're interested in our robot, enjoy reading and hope you like our work (unless you're working on it)
+Hey, if you're reading this, then you're interested in our robot, enjoy reading and hope you like our work

 Team name: Siribtech